 BiteMojo currently operates in 12 cities in 10 different countries around the world.
 Readers of this blog can get a 10% discount on any of their tours by using discount code WWW.

-I took the Campo de’ Fiori to Jewish Quarter tour a guest of BiteMojo.
+I took the Campo de’ Fiori to Jewish Quarter tour as a guest of BiteMojo.